- After-Hours Trading

 They are the reason all those talking heads on CNBC have jobs, and what makes Jim Cramer ramble on as if he’s just chugged five Red Bulls (maybe he has).
 Growth stocks often outpace the market, and the best ones can earn triple-digit returns in a short amount of time.
 So it’s no surprise they generate so much excitement and endless chatter.

 Of course, there’s a caveat to investing in growth stocks.
-Unlike time-tested dividend growers or bargain-basement value plays, growth stocks carry plenty of risk.
 The companies are less mature, often are subject to greater potential competition, and typically don’t pay a dividend.
 Thus, the stocks can be very volatile, especially around earnings season.

 For many investors, however, the risks of investing in growth stocks are worth the potential rewards.
 Apple (AAPL), Amazon.com (AMZN), Netflix (NFLX)—all of them started off as growth stocks before they became some of the market’s most coveted stocks.
 Those who got in early earned triple-digit, even quadruple-digit, returns.

 There are several keys to finding the right growth stocks:

 - Invest in fast-growing companies.
 It’s a rather obvious prerequisite, but it’s important to know what fast-growing means.
 It means investing in fast-growing industries, where revolutionary ideas and services are being created.
 Any little-known stock that provides a product that is essential to that budding industry makes for a good growth stock.
 Rapid sales and earning growth is seen among most big winners before their stocks take off.

 - Buy stocks that are outperforming the market.
 Companies can promise all kinds of financial growth, but is that growth potential translating to a rising share price?
 The best investing tips come from the performance of the stocks themselves; a rising stock tells you the smart money is accumulating shares.